columbia/fairtest/README.md

 python2.7 setup.py install
 ```

-Alternatively, you can download an Ubuntu virtual machine with a complete,
+Alternatively, you can download an Ubuntu virtual machine
-up-to-date FairTest installation from
+with a complete, up-to-date FairTest installation from
-<a href="http://www.cs.columbia.edu/~vatlidak/FairtestVM.tar.gz" title="FairTest VM">here</a>
+<a href="http://www.cs.columbia.edu/~vatlidak/FairtestVM.tar.gz" title="FairTest VM">here</a> (username/password: fairtest).
-and launch it with VMWare Player. (username and password are both "fairtest")
+There is a fairtest folder is under the home directory and you only need to activate the
+preconfigured python virtual environment.

 Quick Start
 -----------